mikkelimatlock/koharuri_drivers_aide/README.md

 - **Debugging with BeamNG**
 I have no idea how to do that as of now.

+## Stuff borrowed
+[Alte DIN 1451 Mittelschrift](https://fonts2u.com/alte-din-1451-mittelschrift.font) - for speed limit numbers.

 ## About Koharu Rikka
-Koharu Rikka (小春*立*花) is a character owned and managed by TOKYO6 ENTERTAINMENT.
+Koharu Rikka (小春**立**花) is a character owned and managed by TOKYO6 ENTERTAINMENT.
 Voices used in this project are generated using VOICEPEAK 小春六花.
 Images used in this project are provided by TOKYO6 via [ニコニコ静画](https://seiga.nicovideo.jp/seiga/im11216393).
 Used according to the corresponding [guidelines](https://tokyo6.tokyo/guidelines/).
 ### About the author